-First and foremost, I have the spirit for this work.
+First, I have the spirit for this work.
 I feel strongly about life, not only when times are good, but also in times of great loss and uncertainty.
 I have the capacity to do the right thing even when my own, personal interests are thwarted.

-Secondly, I'm generally a good student, and I know I can excel at the emergency medical aspect of the job, which has become a significant part of the modern fire service.
+Second, I'm generally a good student, and I know I can excel at the emergency medical aspect of the job, which has become a significant part of the modern fire service.

 Finally, I'm in excellent physical health.
 Although I wasn't a star athlete growing up, I know how to eat properly, and I exercise daily.
 I've made great progress in strength and conditioning through consistent weightlifting and running.